 Acne is among the most common skin conditions with a prevalence of more than 90 % among adolescents.
 Acne persists into adulthood in a considerable percentage of the cases with significant social and psychological implications.
 This dermatological condition mostly affects the body areas with high concentrations of sebaceous glands.
 These areas include the face, chest, and back.

 One of the most harrowing side effects of inflammatory acne lesions is scarring.
 Acne scarring has been associated with substantial physical and psychological distress, in both adults and adolescents.
 The great news is that advancements in medical technology over the last two decades have made acne scar removal possible.
-Academy Laser Clinic offers a range of acne scar treatments.
+Academy Face and Body offers a range of acne scar treatments.

 WHAT CAUSES ACNE SCARS?

 Acne scarring is the primary result of the skin wound healing process.
 Wound healing is one of the most complex biological processes and involves numerous substances and materials.
 As such, the results may not always be optimal in comparison to the original appearance and texture.